mamiriqbal1/rag_book_qa_prompt/README.md

 2. The text was splitted into chunks and vector embeddings were created using HuggingFaceInstructEmbeddings.
 3. Langchain's FAISS vector store is used for saving embeddings.
 4. Relevant texts were retrieved using similarity search
-5. The final prompt is generated based on the searched context and copied to clipboard.
+5. The final prompt is generated based on the searched context and copied to the clipboard.
 6. You just need to open you favorite LLM (e.g. chat.openai.com) and past the prompt to get the required answer.

 The idea of creating this simple implementation is to quickly demonstrate how thing actually work in retrieval augmented generation.
 You do not need to acquire any API key or install a LLM locally.